 Entry requirements for Innovative Technology for Healthy Living

-To be eligible for the master's programme in Innovative Technology for Healthy Living, you must meet the listed admission requirements and submit the documents required in your application.
-We will assess your application according to the selection criteria set for the programme.
+To be admitted to the master's programme in Innovative Technology for Healthy Living, you must meet the admission requirements, submit all application documents and pass the selection.
 The same process applies to students with a bachelor's degree from a Swedish university.

 Admission requirements